 Within the pre-mixed options (Growth (MySuper), High Growth, Balanced Growth, Conservative Growth and Stable Growth), AvSuper deliberately invests with a long term focus and diversifies it among several investment managers in each asset class.
 This helps spread the risk of an investment manager under-performing at a particular time and allows us to take advantage of a various investment styles.

-For the three specific asset class options (Australian Shares, International Shares and Cash), there is less diversification by being in one asset class but AvSuper ensures that within these options there is a range of investment managers and sufficient strategy diversification across the spectrum of sectors and industries to provide the most diversification possible.
+For the three specific asset class options (Australian Shares, International Shares and Cash), diversification is achieved by using a range of investment managers and investing across the spectrum of sectors and industries.

 AvSuper Member Investment Choice enables you to choose one or a combination of our investment options.
 You can change how your super is invested in our options at any time; this is called switching and there are no AvSuper fees applicable.

 Therefore, you can choose to diversify your savings across various options (for example, some money in Australian Shares for greater potential returns and some in the Growth (MySuper) and Stable Growth options for greater stability and diversification).
 Or you can choose a pre-mixed option and rely on AvSuper’s diversification strategies.